Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Problem formulation and preliminaries

 Define an auxiliary variable ${\theta _3} \in \left( {0,1} \right)$.If ${\theta _3}$ is selected satisfying

 $\xi$ can converge to $D = {D_1} = {D_2}$ in finite time ${T_1}$, where

 Design a region $D_4$ as

-where ${\Delta _2}{\rm{ = }}{\lambda _{\min }}{\left( P \right)^{ - 1/2}}\left( {1 - {\theta _3}} \right){c_3}/{\theta _2}$.
+where ${\Delta}{\rm{ = }}{\lambda _{\min }}{\left( P \right)^{ - 1/2}}\left( {1 - {\theta _3}} \right){c_3}/{\theta _2}$.
 In terms of (23), it follows from (34) and (35) that $D_4$ contains $D_2$.
 Considering the definition of $\xi$, the following inequalities $\left\| {{\xi _1}} \right\| \le \left\| \xi \right\|$, $\left\| {{\xi _2}} \right\| \le \left\| \xi \right\|$and $\left\| {{\xi _3}} \right\| \le \left\| \xi \right\|$ hold.
 Then the set

 contains the set $D_4$.
 Therefore, since $\xi$ converges to $D_1$ in $T_1$ , it will also converge to $D_5$ in $T_1$ .
-Using (14), (15) and (18), we can obtain that $s,\dot s$ converge to a region of the origin in $T_1$.
-The proof of (\romannumeral2) is completed. \end{proof}
+Using (14), (15) and (18), we can obtain that $s,\dot s$ converge to a neighborhood of the origin in $T_1$. \end{proof}

-\begin{remark} Motivated by [18], we extend the result in [16], and if $m = 2$, (14) can be transformed into the result in [16].
-However, this generalization is non-trivial, and greatly reduces the chattering effect existing in [16].
-The newly proposed proposition will be used in the design of controller and observer for the 3-DOF helicopter system in the next section, and the superiority of the proposed control method will be verified through the comparative simulation experiments. \end{remark}
+\begin{remark} By selecting different values of $m$ in (14), we can obtain a series of smooth adaptive fast second-order sliding mode control methods and if $m = 2$, (14) can be transformed into the result in [16].
+However, our proposed methods can greatly reduce the chattering effect existing in [16].
+The newly proposed proposition will be used in the design of controller and observer for the helicopter system in the next section, and the superiority of our proposed control method will be verified through the comparative simulation experiments. \end{remark}

-\begin{remark} Due to the influence of measurement noise, $\left| s \right| = 0$ of (17) cannot be achieved in practice.
-For practice application, the adaptive law (17) will be modified as [16]